learn-co-curriculum/phase-1-array-foreach-method/README.md

 In previous lessons, we've learned about JavaScript's built-in `Array` methods and how they help us save work and write more efficient, readable code.
 In this lesson, we'll talk about one more: `forEach()`.
-We'll also discuss why it's the the "least expressive" iterator.
+We'll also discuss why it's the "least expressive" iterator.

 ## Use `forEach` to Work with an Array

-If you look at the MDN page for the `forEach()` method, you'll see the following description:
+If you look at the MDN page for the `forEach()` method, you'll see the following
+description:

 > The forEach() method executes a provided function once for each array element.